bitty7/moe-trading-system/docs/FINANCIAL_METRICS.md

-# 💰 Financial Metrics for Evaluation
+# 💰 Financial Metrics for Comparative Evaluation

-This system is evaluated using **realistic financial performance metrics** to simulate and analyze the profitability and risk of its daily trading decisions.
-These metrics offer a well-rounded view of both return potential and exposure to losses, which is essential in assessing trading strategies in volatile markets.
+We evaluate runs to compare LLM-based experts with future pre-trained, non-LLM experts under identical backtesting conditions.
+The metrics below provide both return and risk perspectives for fair, reproducible comparisons.

-All metrics are computed using the system’s generated daily decisions for each ticker, based on historical price data.
+All metrics are computed from daily decisions and historical prices.
+Use the same:
+- Date range and dataset
+- Portfolio configuration (capital, sizing, constraints)
+- Transaction assumptions (costs, slippage)

 ---